 *This post contains affiliate links for your convenience.
 I may receive commission on any purchases made.
 You can often find free audible books at your local library.
 Opinions are 100% my own.

-This audio set includes two books, Mercy Watson to the Rescue and Mercy Watson Goes for a Ride.
+When looking for audio books for kids, it can be helpful to find books that are part of a series.
+This laugh out loud series includes many books, but this audiobook features Mercy Watson to the Rescue and Mercy Watson Goes for a Ride.
 Mercy is not just a pig, she’s a porcine wonder according to her owners Mr. and Mrs. Watson.
-Mercy’s antics will keep your kids laughing and distract them from the journey ahead.
+Mercy’s antics will keep your kids laughing and distract them on long drives.

 What’s not to love about James and the Giant Peach, Charlie and the Chocolate Factory, Fantastic Mr. Fox, The Enormous Crocodile, and The Magic Finger all in one place?
-Told by the author himself, children and adults alike will enjoy his dynamic storytelling and fantastic stories.
+Told by the author himself, children and adults alike will enjoy his dynamic storytelling and fantastic short stories.

 3. Little House on the Prairie by Laura Ingalls Wilder